spatie/laravel-model-states/README.md

 ### State validation

 This package provides a validation rule to validate incoming request data.
-It can be used like so:

 ```php
 use Spatie\State\Validation\ValidStateRule;